 There was another movie from 2003 called Hitler: The Rise of Evil (yes that’s the actual title), which had similar manipulations of its historical main character.
 In a film about Hitler it is impossible not to mention Jews, even the 2004 film Der Untergang has a forcefully tacked on title card at the end with the “6 million figure” though it makes no references to Jewry otherwise.
 Due to this impossibility of convenient omission, they mention Jews in a way that agrees with mainstream myth.
 The opening scenes show Hitler still as a child and we can see that his mother occasionally spouts something unpleasant about the Jews.
 This attempt at “honest” portrayal and the delving into the psyche of Hitler seems to suggest that hate is picked up from a poor upbringing.
 That Hitler was just a product of a World hateful to the Jews.
 This is pure folly.

-The fact is that Adolf Hitler and Martin Luther both started to despise the Jew from observations of their World and what Jewry does to it.
+Rather, the fact is that both Adolf Hitler and Martin Luther started to despise the Jews from observations of their World and what Jewry does to it.
 Jews are not hated simply because they are Jews, that’s irrational.
-Jews are despised for the most rational reasons possible: people eventually see what Jews stand for, believe in and seek to accomplish.
+Jews are despised for the most rational reasons possible: people eventually see what Jews stand for, believe in, and seek to accomplish.
 Most critically, people eventually see what the Jews do in order to get their way.
 That is what gets people to detest Jews.

 Hiding in the Dark

 This film is also part of a general theme of “questioning Christianity.”
 Movies repeatedly come out that raise such questions, most notably The Da Vinci Code and its source novel.
 Now, I do not believe the Christian faith is perfect and neither was Martin Luther, whose aforementioned treatise contains a fair bit of anger and advocates violent force to be used against Jews.
 I understand his anger, but do not condone nor advocate such courses of action.